aadityaahire7/StudentScorePredict/README.md

 # Follow the steps below to reproduce the analysis and visualize the results #

-# Prerequisites : Make sure you have the following libraries installed #
+# Prerequisites : Make sure you have the required libraries installed #

 1. Clone the repository: